 Windows 8 and 8.1 have again improved the tab, helping administrators list running processes and resource usage for every user.
 Standard users can see their own data here, but not others' data.
 The number of running processes for a user is displayed in brackets.

 In first example, Mirjam is currently logged on and using the computer.
 Her status is "Active".
 Margus was also logged on, but he used Switch Users command instead of Log off command - his programs are still running, although his status is "Disconnected".
 In second example, it is the other way round - Margus is signed in with his Microsoft Account and Mirjam's local account is disconnected.

-In first example, Mirjam has "Console" written in the Session column, this also means that she is actively using the computer.
+In first example, Mirjam has "Console" written in the Session column, this also means that she is actively using the computer (physical access).
 Second type for Sessions can be "RDP-Tcp" in case Remote Desktop or Remote Assistance is enabled.
 In most cases Remote Desktop should not be enabled, but if it is, you can see remote host name or IP address connected to your computer inClient Name column.

 Connecting to another user's session

 Now imagine that Mirjam needs to restart the computer after running Windows Update.
 If Margus is not available, but Mirjam knows his password (that is a very bad practice, never share passwords!), she can log on as Margus, close his running programs and then restart the computer.
-This is exactly the same as using Switch Users and logging on as Margus from Welcome Screen - but doing it with Task Manager takes less steps.
+This is exactly the same as using the Switch Users command and logging on as Margus from Welcome Screen - but doing it with Task Manager takes less steps.